Hussain Ahmad Madani: Efforts for independence

 After his teacher Mehmud Hasan was sentenced by the British for his role in the Silk Letter Conspiracy to a prison in the Island of Malta, Madani volunteered to go with him so that he could look after him.
 He had personally not been convicted.
 Mehmud was imprisoned for three years.
 It so happened that Islamic month of Ramadan had come and neither Mehmud Hasan nor Madani was Hafiz of the Qur'an.
 At this instance, Mehmud Hasan said to his student (Madani) that most of his life, he didn't have a Ramadan without listening to the complete Qur'an in the special night prayers called Tarawih.
-Hussain Ahmed Madani, who respected his teachers very much, took this very sentence of his teacher seriously and started to memorize the Quran while in prison.
+Hussain Ahmad Madani, who respected his teachers very much, took this very sentence of his teacher seriously and started to memorise the Quran while in prison.
 Daily, Madani would memorise one Juz (part) of the Quran and recite it in the Tarawih.
-Continuing to do so, he memorized the whole Quran in the 30 days of Ramadan, thus saving his teacher Mehmud Hasan from being deprived of listening to the Quran, as he had every Ramadan.
+Continuing to do so, he memorised the whole Quran in the 30 days of Ramadan, thus saving his teacher Mehmud Hasan from being deprived of listening to the Quran, as he had every Ramadan.

 After his release, he returned to India and became actively involved in India's freedom struggle.
 He had considerable influence over a section of the Muslims, more prominently those belonging to Eastern Uttar Pradesh and Bihar.
 Maulana Madani was one of the founder members of Jamia Millia Islamia, New Delhi.
 He was the member of foundation committee (for the foundation of Jamia Millia Islamia) headed by Sheikhul-Hind Maulana Mahmood Hasan, met on 29 October 1929.
 He was against the two-nation theory, and predominantly due to this, a large number of Muslims from Eastern U.P. and Bihar declined to migrate to Pakistan at the time of 1947 independence of Pakistan and the Partition of India.
 He became the President of the Jamiat Ulema-e-Hind, a post he held until his death in 1957.
-(He also held the post of Shaikhul Hadith at Darul Uloom Deoband till his death).
+(He also held the post of Shaikhul Hadith at Darul Uloom Deoband till his death.)